nuodb/nuodb-helm-charts/docs/HowToUpgrade.md

 This results in a loss of data that was produced during the upgrade itself.
 Make sure that a recent and valid database backup is available before processing with the NuoDB upgrade and be aware of this danger when enabling _Automatic Database Protocol Upgrade_.

-It is possible to downgrade the NuoDB Admin Tier during the rolling upgrade and before all APs are upgraded to the new release.
+It is possible to downgrade the NuoDB Admin tier during the rolling upgrade and before all APs are upgraded to the new release.
 The AP will automatically upgrade its local server version until all APs in the domain start using the newest possible version.

 > **IMPORTANT**: After the effective version of the domain has been upgraded, new Raft commands and features will start to be exercised resulting in committing new commands in the durable domain state.
-To downgrade the NuoDB Admin Tier after this happens, the corresponding `raftlog` backup for each AP should be restored.
+To downgrade the NuoDB Admin tier after this happens, the corresponding `raftlog` backup for each AP should be restored.
 If there is no backup the NuoDB domain state should be reset which will require all database processes to be restarted.

 Kubernetes will not automatically perform a rollback if a rollout is stuck and the pods using the new image are not _ready_ or the cluster doesn't have enough resources for the new Pods to be scheduled.